amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

 ### Common arguments

-`output` - Can either be a directory or zip file (`output` has a zip extension).
+`output` - Either be a directory or zip file (`output` has a zip extension).

-`intput` - Can either be a directory or zip file (if `output` has a zip extension).
+`intput` - Either be a directory or zip file (if `output` has a zip extension).

 `notebook_formats` - If exporting a Databricks experiment, the run's notebook can be saved in the specified formats (comma-delimited argument).
 Each format is saved as `notebook.{format}`.
 Supported formats are  SOURCE, HTML, JUPYTER, DBC.
-See [Export Format](https://docs.databricks.com/dev-tools/api/latest/workspace.html#notebookexportformat) documentation.
+See Databricks [Export Format](https://docs.databricks.com/dev-tools/api/latest/workspace.html#notebookexportformat) documentation.

 `export_metadata_tags` - Creates metadata tags (starting with `mlflow_tools.metadata`) containing export information.
 ```
 Name                                  Value
 mlflow_tools.metadata.timestamp       1551037752
 mlflow_tools.metadata.timestamp_nice  2019-02-24 19:49:12
 mlflow_tools.metadata.experiment_id   2